Follow us on twitter: Follow @jjsportsfishing

 The Atlantic Spanish mackerel is a migratory species of mackerels that swims to the Northern Gulf of Mexico in spring, returns to south Florida in the Eastern Gulf, and to Mexico in the Western Gulf in the fall.
 Wikipedia- EXCELLENT EATING

-Porgies have been all over the north shore of the island.
+Porgies have been all over the north shore and south shore inlets of the island.
 They are biting on clam and sandworms used on a #4, #2 or a #1 hi low rig.
 The inlets have some big porgies too.
 I watched one fisherman catch a few jumbos using sandworms right in close to the rocks during the week.

 False Albacore have come in this week. they landed at Shinecock Inlet.
 It is only a matter of time before these "little speedsters" are in full force around our island.
 For this type of fishing I recommend a lighter inshore rod from seven to eight feet in length capable of throwing 1/2oz to 1 1/2oz.
 When pairing a reel look for something capable of holding 300yds of 15lb or 20 lb braid.
 The use of a fluorocarbon leader can help you too.
 Something in the 20lb to 30lb range.
 "Albies" can be picky at times and disappearing fluorocarbon leader may give you an edge.
 The better abrasion properties of fluorocarbon can help if rocks are in the picture.
 The new tactical angler micro clips will make switching lures out such as Deadly Dicks, Shimano Coltsniper jigs and Joe Baggs resin jigs a breeze.